-Tamar Levine didn’t originally set out to be a commercial artist.
-With a feminist writer mom and an avant-garde director dad, naturally, she wanted to be a scientist.
+Tamar Levine didn’t originally set out to be a filmmaker.
+With a journalist mom and an avant-garde director dad, naturally, she wanted to be a scientist.
 Unfortunately, she failed the AP Biology test and so found herself science-free.
-She is now a director, photographer, creative director, and dairy-free ice cream making enthusiast.
+She is now a director, photographer, creative director, and superfan of her dog named Lizard.

 After her BFA with honors from Art Center College of Design, Tamar went on to create commercials, videos, and photo campaigns for a wide range of fashion, music, and commercial clients.
 These have included Victoria's Secret PINK, Urban Decay, Lexus, Warner Bros Records, Flaunt Magazine, The American Red Cross, Save the Children, Nylon Magazine, Lincoln Motors, Verizon Wireless, and many, many more we won’t bore you with here.

 A career highlight was her first solo photography exhibit at Bergamot Station in 2014—a culmination of a decade’s work.
 When she was making selects for this show, she realized her central characters shared a certain profile: strong but with a sadness to them, and a self-awareness that transformed that sadness into ironic humor.